 - If your blanket or pad is washable and it has caked-on dirt that won't come off by brushing or vacuuming, wash it.
 Some blankets and pads are machine washable, but only use a washing machine if the care instructions that came with the blanket or pad say you can.
 Be sure to follow the manufacturer's instructions carefully.
 NOTE: Using a washing machine to wash your blanket or pad can sometimes leave the machine with a lot of loose hair in it.
 Be prepared to clean your washing machine after you wash your blanket or pad.

 - If you can't machine wash your blanket or pad, you can wash it by hand.
 You can allow it to soak in a tub of cool or cold water until the dirt, hair, etc. has loosened, then you can rinse the dirt off with a garden hose.
 Brush any remaining dirt or hair off when the blanket has dried.
 Don't use soap, just cold water.
-Soap can almost never be completely rinsed out of a blanket or pad and the soap residue could irritate your horse.
+Soap is difficult to completely rinse out of a blanket or pad, and the soap residue could irritate your horse.

-- If you can't or don't want to soak your blanket or pad, you can use a garden hose or the manual spray wand at a car wash.
+- If you can't or don't want to soak your blanket or pad, you can use a garden hose.
 Again, don't use soap, just cold water.
 On the side of the pad that goes against the horse you can use a soft or medium bristled brush or a rag to help loosen any stubborn deposits of dirt or hair.
 On the top side treat the material carefully so you don't fray or damage it.
 If the top isn't particularly dirty, you may not even need to wash it.